After being a drunk for 16 years, I was shocked to find out that I struggled miserably in social situations in sobriety.

 - Hammered the affirmations – yeah, they don’t seem like they work at first, but say something your subconscious will believe in more, like: “How do I love myself more today” say to yourself in the morning as you wake up, or “How can I be more confident tomorrow” as you go to bed.
 The more you can say affirmations during the day, the more you will notice subtle changes.

 - Felt like a Member of Society by Giving – nothing feels better than donating a little money here and there – and volunteering at a local soup kitchen.
-I had donated a lot of money to an orthodox monastery in West Virginia.
+I had donated a lot of money to an orthodox monastery in West Virginia so I was feeling good about myself.

-- Gratitude – is huge – think about where you’ve come from – I was a drunk pissing my bed just 9 years earlier, now I had my health, a beautiful wife, and worked from home full-time in my slippers.
+- Gratitude – is huge – think about where you have come from – I was a drunk pissing my bed just 9 years earlier, now I had my health, a beautiful fiance, and worked from home full-time in my slippers.

 I also visualized hugging my wife’s family and being confident – visualizing what you want the outcome to be is crucial – professional athletes do it all day long. . .